Iamasink/beat-saber-light-scripts/README.md

 this is for chroma btw dont try and like do some funky stuff with not chroma cuz you will expericence great pain when i slap you in the face

+also feel free to like
+use this for whatever idc

 # how to use it??????
 uh ok so it should just workkkk but like you have to change some stuff<br />
 IM so sorry if this is incomprehensiahjdsfkl